meteofrance/ai-lab-blog/_posts/2024-10-21-py4cast-titan-neural-network-comparison.md

 | UNetR++ | ARPEGE | EURAT01 (0.1°) | 24 Isobaric levels |  Z, T, U, V, HU |
 | UNetR++ | ARPEGE | EURAT01 (0.1°) | Sea |  P |
 | UNetR++ | AROME | EURW1S100 (1.3 km) | 10m |  U, V |

+### Scores

+TODO : add graph with RMSE per time step for a few surface and atmo parameters

+### Animations

+Here we present some forecast animations of these two models, compared to AROME and AROME analyses (our "ground truth" here) on a case study for 5 surface parameters.

+On 2023/06/18 at 12h UTC, a warm and unstable southwesterly flow favored the development of strong thunderstorms over parts of France on June 18.
+The north of the country was swept by wind gusts between 90 and 110 km/h.
+Some supercells formed over the center and then the southwest of the country, sometimes generating heavy hail.

+**INSERT GIFS**

 ## Analysis & Perspectives